benwesson/benwesson/README.md

 # Hi, I'm Ben👋
 I am an aspiring web developer building fullstack apps.
 I have experince with collobartive software development and project design.
-I am passioante about improving my skills and exploring the world of software.
+I am passionate about improving my skills and exploring the world of software.
 ___
 ### Top Skills: